1. What Is Pressure?

 Figure 4.
 Piezoelectric Pressure Transducer

 Sensors that include integrated circuitry, such as amplifiers, are referred to as amplified sensors.
 These types of sensors may be constructed using bridge-based, capacitive, or piezoelectric transducers.
-In the case of a bridge-based amplified sensor, the unit itself provides completion resistors and amplification necessary to measure the pressure directly with a DAQ device.
-While excitation must still be provided, the accuracy of the excitation is less important.
-The SCXI-1520 offers a solution designed for this type of sensor.
-However, you could use other NI C Series and PXI modules to measure the output of the amplified sensor when combined with a power supply to provide excitation.
+In the case of a bridge-based amplified sensor, the unit itself provides completion resistors and the amplification necessary to measure the pressure directly with a DAQ device.
+Though excitation must still be provided, the accuracy of the excitation is less important.

 Optical Pressure Sensors